nastacio/nastacio.github.io/_posts/2024-04-26-technote-argocd-appset.md

 ---
-title: Mapping 3 data sources to ApplicationSet Matrix Generators in ArgoCD
+title: Mapping Three Data Sources to Matrix Generators in Argocd
 excerpt: Because sometimes only 2 data sources are not enough
 category:
  - technote